 What we do

-Immediately following a crisis, the Central Rivers AEA Crisis Response Team might:
+Immediately following a crisis or in anticipation of a crisis, the Central Rivers AEA Crisis Response Team might:

-- Work with the principal as a resource for information on coping with a traumatic event.
+- Work with the administrative team as a resource for information on coping or preparing for a traumatic event.

 - Be available at the before school meeting for input and introductions.